Google will start deleting ‘inactive’ accounts in December. Here’s what you need to know

 The easiest way to keep your Google account active (and thus prevent it from being deleted) is to sign in at least once every two years.

-Other actions that fulfill account activity requirements include sending or scrolling through emails, using Google search and watching YouTube videos (YouTube is owned by Google) all while signed into your Google account.
+Other actions that fulfill account activity requirements include sending or scrolling through emails, using Google search, and watching YouTube videos (YouTube is owned by Google) all while signing into your Google account.
 Existing subscriptions set up through your Google account, including profiles for third-party apps and publications, can also account for activity.

 Preserving content on Google Photos requires a specific sign-in.
 As previously announced by Google, Photos content may be similarly deleted after two years of inactivity — meaning you should open the application every so often to keep images from going into the trash.